 What makes me stand out from the crowd?

-To answer this question, I’ve decided to share my ‘remarkable translator’ recipe.
-I’ve tried it out on myself, and my clients are huge fans, so here we go.
+To answer this question, I’ve decided to share my recipe for a ‘remarkable translator’.
+I’ve tried it out, and my clients are huge fans, so here we go.

 Step one: Take An Expert Linguist

 Having opened my first French and German workbooks in September 1985, then studied, spoken and used both languages for the next 31 years, I think I fit the bill.

 But while native English speakers who speak French and German are rare, this isn’t what makes me unique.